theflutterfire/Termsand-Conditions/README.md

 described in the user documentation.
-9.2 No warranty is provided for the Application that is not executable on the device, that has been unauthorizedly modified, handled inappropriately or culpably, combined or installed with inappropriate hardware or software, used with inappropriate accessories, regardless if by Yourself or by third parties, or if there are any other reasons outside of Andrew Tanchuk's sphere of influence that affect the executability of the Application.
+9.2 No warranty is provided for the Application that is not executable on the device, that has been unauthorizedly modified, handled inappropriately or culpably, combined or installed with inappropriate hardware or software, used with inappropriate accessories, regardless if by Yourself or by third parties, or if there are any other reasons outside of Andrew Tanchuk's sphere of influence that affects the executability of the Application.
-9.3 You are required to inspect the Application immediately after installing it and notify Andrew Tanchuk about issues discovered without delay by e-mail provided in Product Claims.
-The defect report will be taken into consideration and further investigated if it has been mailed within a period of ninety (90) days after discovery.
+9.3 You are required to inspect the Application immediately after installing it and notify Andrew Tanchuk about issues discovered without delay by email provided in Product Claims.
+The
+A defect report will be taken into consideration and further investigated if it has been mailed within a period of ninety (90) days after discovery.
 9.4 If we confirm that the Application is defective, Andrew Tanchuk reserves a choice to remedy the situation either by means of solving the defect or substitute delivery.
 9.5 In the event of any failure of the Application to conform to any applicable warranty, You may notify the App-Store-Operator, and Your Application purchase price will be refunded to You.
 To the maximum extent permitted by applicable law, the App-Store-Operator will have no other warranty obligation whatsoever with respect to the App, and any other losses, claims,